Phoenician alphabet: Modern rediscovery

 The Phoenician alphabet was deciphered in 1758 by Jean-Jacques Barthélemy, but its relation to the Phoenicians remained unknown until the 19th century.
 It was at first believed that the script was a direct variation of Egyptian hieroglyphs, which were deciphered by Champollion in the early 19th century.

 However, scholars could not find any link between the two writing systems, nor to hieratic or cuneiform.
 The theories of independent creation ranged from the idea of a single individual conceiving it, to the Hyksos people forming it from corrupt Egyptian.
 It was eventually discovered that the Proto-Sinaitic alphabet was inspired by the model of hieroglyphs.

 Table of letters

-The chart shows the graphical evolution of Phoenician letter forms into other alphabets.
+The charts shows the graphical evolution of Phoenician letter forms into other alphabets.
 The sound values also changed significantly, both at the initial creation of new alphabets and from gradual pronunciation changes which did not immediately lead to spelling changes.
 The Phoenician letter forms shown are idealized: actual Phoenician writing is less uniform, with significant variations by era and region.